Below are summaries for environmental flows projects taking place in the following areas in Alberta:

 hydraulic modelling and habitat analysis.
 It is expected development of the environmental flow recommendation will be a

-To review the reports for this project, visit the Lesser Slave Lake Watershed Council website at:
+To review the reports for this project, see the Lesser Slave River Hydraulic Surveying and 2D modeling section on the Lesser Slave Lake Watershed Council website at:

 North Saskatchewan River